Botanical Name: Panax quinquefolius

 Traditionally, this medicinal plant is used to restore sexual desire in men.

-Although scientific studies involving human test subjects in this context can be difficult to implement, experiments with laboratory animals indicated that it increases interest in sex by influencing the action of the neurotransmitter dopamine in the brain.
+Although scientific studies involving human test subjects in this context can be challenging to implement, experiments with laboratory animals indicated that it increases interest in sex by influencing the action of the neurotransmitter dopamine in the brain.
+10

 Different tribes of Native Americans have used American ginseng to treat infertility in women although no clinical studies have confirmed the herb has any value for this purpose.